biosustain/apoptosis/report.md

 ### Posterior distributions of design parameters

-The following graph plots the 2.5% to 97.5% marginal posterior intervals for the design-level parameters.
+Figure 2. plots the 2.5% to 97.5% marginal posterior intervals for the design-level parameters.

 ![Posterior intervals for design level parameter](results/design_param_qs.png)